0xyosef/ScreenshotMouseClick/README.md

 # ScreenshotMouseClick

 A program to take a screenshot of steps to solve a problem and save it as a PDF or images 🤓
+### NOTE: This is still a work in progress, not all features has been implemented

 ### CodeFactor
 [![CodeFactor](https://www.codefactor.io/repository/github/yosefjoo/screenshotmouseclick/badge)](https://www.codefactor.io/repository/github/yosefjoo/screenshotmouseclick)